joelcarranza/bikebus/README.md

 	Audubon Park to Superdome
-	directions from Audobon Park to Superdome by bike bus directions  from Audubon  Park to Superdome Audubon Park to Superdome by bike bus @ 3:40
+	directions from Audobon Park to Superdome by bike bus directions  from Audubon  Park to Superdome Audubon Park to Superdome by bike bus at 3:40

 Texting HELP to the service provides some brief instructions